hashicorp/katakoda/terraform-consul-provider/overview.md

 This is the workspace for the [**Register External Services with Terraform**](http://learn.hashicorp.com/consul/developer-discovery/terraform-consul-provider) guide.

-These services can be open by clicking on their respective tabs in the terminal.

-On initialization, this workspace should have ran `docker-compose up -d` which spins up the above services in the background.
+On initialization, this workspace should have ran `docker-compose up -d` creates all the services listed in the Learn guide.
 To view these instances, run `docker ps`{{execute}}

 It takes about a minute after you see the `Ready` message for the Consul datacenter to nominate a cluster leader and for you to continue to the next step.

+Continue following the instructions in the learn guide for bootstrapping Consul's ACL system.

 ## Bootstrap Consul datacenter